alexdotrud/artera_project/README.md

 ### Other Tools & Services
 - **Git** — Version control used throughout the development process.
 - **GitHub** — Repository hosting, issues, and project management.
-- **Render** — Deployment platform hosting the live Artera application.
+- **Heroku** – Deployment platform hosting the live Artera application.
 - **SendGrid** — Handles account verification emails and notification messages.
 - **Stripe Dashboard** — Used to monitor payments, test transactions, and view webhook logs.
 - **Cloudinary Dashboard** — Manages all artwork files and user avatars stored in the cloud.